drew2a/git-insights/README.md

 - `--repo_path`: Path to the repository.
 This parameter is required.
 - `--output_file`: File name for the branch age plot.
 Default is `out/branch_ages.png`.
+- `--branch_regex`: Regex pattern to filter branches.
+Default is `.+`.
+- `--include_zero_age`: Include branches with age 0 days.
+This is a flag, so it has no default value.

 ### Examples